 Best ADHD to-do list app for time management

-If you're someone who lives in their calendar, Sunsama is for you.
+If you live in your calendar and have a great sense of time, Sunsama is for you.
 This minimalist to-do list app is all about centralizing time management—from daily planning to automated time-blocking to integrations that turn Sunsama into a hub for all your tasks and events.

 When it comes to managing ADHD, Sunsama's standout feature is its daily planning flow.
-Every day, you'll go through a brief process that reflects on yesterday's progress and sets up today's tasks.
+Every day, you'll go through a brief process to reflect on yesterday's progress and set up today's tasks.
 As part of this, you'll sort through overdue tasks, tasks earmarked for today, and backlogged tasks in order to build your agenda.

 Sunsama prompts you to add time estimates to every task, then uses that information to help you build a realistic plan for your day.
-Once you've finalized your list, Sunsama helps you schedule each task—you can either drag and drop tasks, or let Sunsama automatically assign time slots based on availability and priority.
+Once you've finalized your list, Sunsama helps you schedule each task—you can either drag and drop tasks, or let Sunsama automatically assign time slots based on your availability and the task's priority level.

 Available platforms: Web, desktop (Windows, Linux, Mac), mobile (Android, iOS)